Electrical Licenses

 According to the Bureau of Labor Statistics (BLS), the median electrician salary in the U.S. is $56,900 per year, more than $15,000 higher than the average median wage for all workers.
 The profession also provides real job security, with the industry projected to add 62,200 jobs by 2029, according to the BLS.

 In most states, prospective electricians need only a high school diploma to start an apprentice training program or join a trade school.
 After completing an apprenticeship (and earning a salary while you train), most states offer a journeyman and master electrician license, and many provide specialty licenses for electricians who work on signs, repair elevators, and maintain refrigeration systems.
 If you want to run your own business, you typically need an electrical contractor license, which requires you to employ at least one master electrician, carry liability insurance, and provide workers’ compensation.
+To help you efficiently manage your electrical business, electrician software can streamline essential tasks such as estimating, scheduling jobs, invoicing, and tracking technician performance.

 Regardless if you want to work as a residential electrician or pursue a more advanced career in electrical engineering, laboring as an electrician offers multiple benefits.